netdata/netdata/docs/glossary.md

 ## F

-- [**Family**](https://github.com/netdata/netdata/blob/master/docs/dashboard/netdata-charts.md#families): 1.
+- [**Family**](https://github.com/netdata/netdata/blob/master/docs/dashboards-and-charts/netdata-charts.md#families): 1.
 What we consider our Netdata community of users and engineers.
 2. A single instance of a hardware or software resource that needs to be displayed separately from similar instances.

-- [**Flood Protection**](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#flood-protection): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
+- [**Flood Protection**](https://github.com/netdata/netdata/blob/master/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md#flood-protection): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
 As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node

 - [**Functions** or **Netdata Functions**](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can  bring additional information to support troubleshooting or trigger some action to happen on the node itself.

 ## G

-- [**Guided Troubleshooting**](https://github.com/netdata/netdata/blob/master/docs/category-overview-pages/troubleshooting-overview.md): Troubleshooting with our Machine-Learning-powered tools designed to give you a cutting edge advantage in your troubleshooting battles.

-- [**Group by**](https://github.com/netdata/netdata/blob/master/docs/dashboard/netdata-charts.md#group-by-dimension-node-or-chart): The drop-down on the dimension bar of a composite chart that allows you to group metrics by dimension, node, or chart.
+- [**Group by**](https://github.com/netdata/netdata/blob/master/docs/dashboards-and-charts/netdata-charts.md#group-by-dimension-node-or-chart): The drop-down on the dimension bar of a composite chart that allows you to group metrics by dimension, node, or chart.

 ## H